payshares-legacy/payshares-payments/README.md

 ```

 ### Architecture
-At its core, Stellar Payments is simply a transaction signing and submission management tool.
+At its core, Payshares Payments is simply a transaction signing and submission management tool.
 It provides a robust implementation that is useful out of the box with limited configuration, yet is abstracted enough to allow custom implementation for its various modules.

 The code is architected into several discrete modules: